 Graduate Record Examination

 The Graduate Record Exam (GRE) General Test is a computer-based comprehensive knowledge exam.
 The Educational Testing Service administers the GRE.
 For convenient scheduling of the test visit the ETS website.
-Examination results must be reported directly to the WSU College of Veterinary Medicine by entering school code 4984 on the test form.
-GRE scores must be received by September 15 of the year of application.
-Please note: test scores that are more than five years old on or after September 15 of the year of application will not be accepted.
+Examination results must be reported directly to VMCAS using the WSU College of Veterinary Medicine VMCAS Program ETS code (4984) on the test form.
+GRE scores must be received by September 17 of the year of application.
+Please note: test scores that are more than five years old on or after September 17 of the year of application will not be accepted.
 Only the general GRE exam is required.
 Subject tests are not considered.

 GRE scores are calculated by averaging the percentile rank from the three sections of the general test (composite score).
 If an application contains more than one set of GRE scores, the Committee will consider the highest composite score.
 Highest emphasis is placed on the quantitative score.